alexanderquispe/MediaLab_Summer_Python/assignments/assignment1/group_2_ass_1_2024_task1.md

 b.
 Information: Data about Uno Piedra's sales volume for the years 2023

 c.
 Interest: I would like to study information on sales volume and consumer behavior to plan marketing activities more efficiently.

+### Daniel Servan - daniel.servanm@gmail.com

+a.
+Database: @redesarrollope

+b.
+Information: Media worker since 2021

+c.
+Interest: I would like to discover everythig to could improve my skills as videographers and vfx animator.